bharadwaj-chukkala/beginner_tutorials/README.md

 ## Overview

 A Package built using ```colcon``` build as a part of ROS2 Tutorials.
 It contains the implementation of a Publisher node with a service to add two integers.
+It contains a parameter node that manipulates a string output.
+This repository also contains of a launch file that will launch all nodes at the same instant.
 The service will be demonstrated using a service call for testing, which then can also be called to run when we run a client node in another terminal while running the publisher node.
+The parameter manipulation can be done by setting a new value to the parameter from another terminal.

 ## Contents